-The applicants have provided technical evidence indicating that the height of the proposed tower is the minimum possible to achieve the desired coverage area and function in their established network.
+The applicants have provided technical evidence indicating that the height of the proposed cell tower is the minimum possible to achieve the desired coverage area and function in their established network.
 The applicant is an FCC-licensed telecommunications provider and has submitted the required documentation to the Town.

-T-Mobile has sited the stealth tower next to an existing Town water tank at the lowest elevation of the slope as to provide the most amount of screening.
-The location and design was chosen to minimize the visual impacts on the surrounding neighborhood by locating near an existing water tank and by choosing a water tank design.
+With respect to siting the cell tower on this particular parcel within Quarry Mesa Open Space, T-Mobile has located the cell tower as close as possible to an existing Town water tank and at the lowest elevation of the slope as possible as well as chosen a stealth water tank design.
+These design elements provide the greatest amount of screening and minimize the visual impacts on the surrounding neighborhood as much as possible.